IrynaKhrustalova/rick-and-morty/README.md

 This is a simple project based on the Rick & Morty cartoon.
 It contents only with backend part.
 The main purpose of this application is to get characters from open API https://rickandmortyapi.com/api/character and filter them by customer request.

+## ⚡Application functionality
+1. Get random character from api /movie-characters/random
+2. Get all characters contains name /movie-characters/by-name
+3. Get all characters by gender
+4. Get all characters by status

 ## ⚡How run this project
 This manual describes main steps for application running.
 To run this project you will need to install and set up following components:

 - JDK 11 or higher